 Apple's 4.7-inch iPhone 6 and iPhone 6S are years past their prime as the best on the market, but they're still excellent phones that are still useful long after bigger, pricier iPhones have come out.
 And both have a new lease on life after updating to iOS 12.

-Luckily, both the iPhone 6 and iPhone 6S have identical designs, so you won't have any trouble picking between the cases below and finding a cool one that fits either model perfectly.
+Luckily, both the iPhone 6 and iPhone 6S have identical designs, so you won't have any trouble browsing the cases below and choosing a cool one that fits either model just right.

 Below are several recommendations covering a range of budgets and style choices.
 While we haven't tested all of these cases, they are each a cut above the rest due to their value and design, and are backed by positive consumer feedback.

 - See our best iPhone 7 cases and best iPhone 7 Plus cases roundups

 - Upgraded to the latest?
 Here's our list of the best iPhone 8 cases

 - Embraced the notch?
 These are the best iPhone XS and XS Max cases

 Mophie Juice Pack Air

 Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 There's no case more functional than Mophie's Juice Pack Air.
 Not only does it work to protect your iPhone, but it fills it up with precious power, too.
 It can even charge wirelessly.